Academic-Resources_2022 2023 Printable PDF

 To be eligible for support services, students are required to provide documentation of disability to the Accessibility Services Coordinator.
 This information is confidential and is used exclusively to plan appropriate accommodations.

-Documentation must be current (within the last three years in most cases) and include:
+Documentation must be current (within the last three to five years in most cases) and include:

 Sample Classroom Accommodations